GreatBahram/dsa/data-structures/week06/notes.md

 <img src="assets/splay-08.png" style="zoom:40%">

 Unfortunately the simple idea is not that good, we start with an unbalanced tree and ended up with imbalanced one as well.
 In fact, it is possible to repeat the operations over and over again, which takes $O(n^2)$.
-So the average operation time is linear rather than logarithmic.
+So **the average operation time is linear rather than logarithmic**.

 <img src="assets/splay-02.png" style="zoom:50%">